omr-turbo/gc-arrays-tutorial/worksheet.md

 ## Task 2: Implement the Array allocators (time 15 minutes)

-Use the OMR GC "object oriented" allocators to instantiate new array objects on the heap.
+Use the OMR GC's object-allocators to instantiate new array objects on the heap.
 The [api-reference](./api-reference.md) documents these calls.

 Each allocator takes a "primitive initializer" function (or function-like object).
-The initializer is able to clear a newly-allocated object, and put it into a consistent state for the collector to scan.
-The initializer function may not allocate and may not fail.
-From an "application" perspective, the object may not be fully initialized.
+The initializer's responsibility is to clear a newly-allocated object's memory, putting it into a consistent state for the collector to scan.
+The initializer function may not allocate, and may not fail.
+From an "application" perspective, the object may not yet be fully initialized.

 Every allocation could potentially do some garbage collection work.
 This is why even objects currently being allocated must be in a scannable state--the GC may attempt to scan it before allocate returns.